ros2/rviz/migration_guide.md

   If they are needed, please provide a pull request to the RViz repository explaining why this functionality is needed.
 - `CovarianceProperty`: Previously used CovarianceVisual, now contains only a number of properties.
 See `rviz_rendering::CovarianceVisual` for further information and OdometryDisplay in `rviz_default_plugins` for an example usage.
+- The Display Context provides a whole host of new methods needed to write custom panels.
+The API has changed overall, but the functionality should only be extended.